Collecting volatiles from pseudoflowers in Guyana

 I am currently a postdoctoral research assistant in the Aime Lab at Purdue University.
-I work with coffee leaf rust.
+I study coffee leaf rust population genetics to track the movement of Hemileia vastatrix across the globe and I am also interested in determining the alternate host of this rust.

 I was born and raised in Costa Rica and have always been interested in science and nature.
 I got my bachelor’s degree in Biotechnology Engineering from Instituto Tecnológico de Costa Rica in 2015.
 For my undergraduate thesis work, I spent 3 months in the United States working under the supervision of Dr. Andrea Porras-Alfaro and learning about fungi in her lab.
 I conducted researched about heavy metal tolerant soil fungi .
 Most importantly, during this time, I ended up falling in love with research and fungi.